How To Stop Blossom End Rot

 When the plant is allowed to get too dry, or is given too much water over a period of time, its ability to absorb calcium from the soil is greatly diminished.
 In other words, your soil might have plenty of calcium, but it just isn’t bioavailable and being taken up and utilized by the plant.

-If your soil is indeed low in calcium (determined by a soil test) the easiest solution is to add garden lime several times per year, according to the directions on your soil test results.
-(Don’t just add lime without testing your soil first, as you might disrupt the optimal pH for growing your crops.)
+If your soil is indeed low in calcium (as determined by a soil test), the easiest solution is to add garden lime several times per year, according to the directions on your test results.
+(Don’t just add lime without testing your soil first, because you might disrupt the optimal pH for growing your crops.)

 Over fertilization, especially with high nitrogen fertilizer, can also cause blossom-end rot.
-Over fertilization can cause such rapid growth that nutrients such as calcium won’t be able to keep up with the growth.
+Over fertilization can cause such rapid growth that nutrients such as calcium can’t be absorbed fast enough to support that growth.
 Always soil test before fertilization and fertilize according to the results.

-You can also choose varieties of tomato that are resistant to blossom-end rot.
-Varieties of tomatoes that produce large fruit tend to be more susceptible to blossom-end rot, while varieties with smaller fruit are less likely to suffer it.
+Varieties of tomatoes that produce large fruit tend to be more susceptible to blossom-end rot, while varieties with smaller fruit are less likely to suffer.
+If you can, choose varieties of tomato that are resistant to blossom-end rot.

 Blossom-end rot is much easier to prevent than it is to cure.
 Once it has set in, it can be really hard to reverse, but there are a few things you can do that have a good chance of turning things around.